 Between PHP and Python, it is difficult to pick a clear winner because both have thriving community support.
-Python is the favourite of academics because it dominates the machine learning space while PHP is largely favored by masses for web development.
+Python is the favorite of academics because it dominates the machine learning space while PHP is largely favored by masses for web development.

 PHP is a dynamically typed language which may result in difficulties while scaling if your team is not experienced enough.
 As the application grows larger and more complex, tracking down the errors and fixing them becomes a tough task.

 Python is the language of choice when it comes to building scalable websites and applications.
 Python/Django is the most favored framework for building a prototype or minimum viable products (MVP) and getting them to scale.
-Ruby on Rails is another great choice by web development companies for faster deployment of web apps that scale faster.
-It facilitates quick development by the use of its repository of gems – library integrations.
-The stack allows for quick scalability and has backend compatibility with MySQL.

 The widespread availability of resources, robust performance and speed and widespread community support makes PHP the programming language of choice when it comes to website and web application development.
 There are also a large number of frameworks available to facilitate faster application development using PHP like Laravel, Symfony and CodeIgniter.
 These make the development of responsive websites and applications easier and faster.